Onboarding overview

 Security and compliance at TTS

 Security and compliance are, unsurprisingly, important issues at TTS.
 They’re also complex topics, and you’ll find a lot of people working on them.
 Read the Security incidents page to learn how to respond if you spot suspicious activity or an incident.
-If you ever need a quick security answer, clarification or just general security and compliance help, you can reach out to the TTS Tech Portfolio in , external,TTS-only, #tts-tech-portfolio.
+If you ever need a quick security answer, clarification or just general security and compliance help, you can reach out to the TTS Tech Operations in , external,TTS-only, #tts-tech-operations.

 Summary